 About

-I am a fifth year Ph.D. candidate in the Biomathematics Graduate Program at North Carolina State University.
-I am a Genetics and Genomics Scholar, as well as a recipient of the National Science Foundation's Graduate Research Fellowship.
+I am a fifth year Ph.D. candidate in the Biomathematics Graduate Program at North Carolina State University, advised by Drs.
+Alun Lloyd and Fred Gould.
+I am a Genetics and Genomics Scholar, and a NSF Graduate Research Fellow.
 I received a B.S. in Mathematics with highest honors from the University of Maine in 2020 (my undergraduate thesis can be found here).
-I grew up in Auburn, ME where I developed a fascination for infectious diseases and mathematics, although I spent the first years at my undergraduate institution studying to become a civil engineer!
-Eventually, I committed myself to a degree in mathematics after my REU experience at the Mathematical and Theoretical Biology Institute at Arizona State University, and a grant project I worked on with Prof. David Hiebeler.
-This is also around the time when I became interested in programming to assist in some of my computational-oriented work, developing advanced knowledge in R, MATLAB, and NetLogo, to name a few.
+After a brief period studying civil engineering, I pursued a degree in mathematics after my REU experience at the Mathematical and Theoretical Biology Institute at Arizona State University.

 This website is a mishmash of some of the things I've been up to, including past and current projects, presentations, etc. I will also occasionally make a blog post every so often about some of the things I find interesting.
-These topics tend to be more general and don't always have to do with epidemiology.
-Fair warning: the webpages on this site may look a little funky if you have an AdBlocker enabled.
+These topics tend to be more general than those I pursue in my research.
+The webpages on this site may look a little funky if you have an AdBlocker enabled.

 Research Interests

-As a graduate student, my research has become much more interdisciplinary, but primarily concerns methods of genetic biocontrol, specifically gene drives.
-Gene drives are any natural or artifical mechanism of spreading a gene into a target population.
-These genes can affect desirable changes, such as creating pathogen-resistant mosquitoes, or impose a fitness cost capable of suppressing or even eradicating a target population.
-However, while revolutionary, this technology is still in its infancy, and technological development relies on mathematical and computational models to understand how it will behave in the wild.
+My research interests are in the spread and control of organisms, including pathogens and pests.
+My work is highly interdisciplinary and spans many subjects.
+Throughout my Ph.D., my research was primarily on methods of genetic biocontrol, specifically gene drives.
+Gene drives are any natural or artificial mechanism of spreading a gene into a target population.
+These genes can affect desirable changes, such as creating malaria-resistant mosquitoes, or impose a fitness cost capable of suppressing or eradicating a target population.
+However, this technology is still in its infancy and development relies on mathematical and computational models to understand how it will behave in the wild.